mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

   There are three way to configure a project:

-  1. **empty**: it is not set as a default in project creation, but should be configured manually.
+  1. **empty**: it is not set as a default in project creation, but should be configured manually after the project creation.

   1. **only type configuration**, for example:
       ```json